ComFlux/ComFlux-Middleware/README.md

 ```

-### Dynamic mapping
+### Resource discovery

-Map the sink to the source dynamically by querying a Resource Discovery Component.
+Map the sink to the source by querying a Resource Discovery Component for the source.
 First, run an RDC
 ```
 #!sh
 rdc